HigherOrderCO/Bend/FEATURES.md

 ## Features

-Bend offers two flavors of syntax, a user-friendly python-like syntax (the default) and the core ML/Haskell-like syntax that's used internally by the compiler.
+Bend offers two flavors of syntax, the user-friendly python-like syntax "Imp" (the default) and the core ML/Haskell-like syntax "Fun".
 You can read the full reference for both of them [here](docs/syntax.md), but these examples will use the first one.

 To see some more complex examples programs, check out the [examples](examples/) folder.

+### Basic features

 We can start with a basic program that adds the numbers 3 and 2.